-Mayo Clinic participates in cooperative clinical trials networks, including the North Central Cancer Treatment Group.
-The Mayo Clinic Cancer Center (MCCC) receives funding from the National Cancer Institute (NCI) and is designated as a comprehensive cancer center — recognition of an institution's scientific excellence and multidisciplinary resources focused on cancer prevention, diagnosis and treatment.
+Gallbladder cancer research is conducted in coordination with the Mayo Clinic Cancer Center.
+The Mayo Clinic Cancer Center receives funding from the National Cancer Institute and is designated as a comprehensive cancer center — recognition for an institution's scientific excellence and multidisciplinary resources focused on cancer prevention, diagnosis and treatment.

-See a list of publications by Mayo Clinic doctors on gallbladder cancer on PubMed, a service of the National Library of Medicine.
+See a list of publications by Mayo Clinic authors on gallbladder cancer on PubMed, a service of the National Library of Medicine.